Cross-correlation between $Planck$ CMB lensing potential and galaxy catalogues from HELP: Discussion and Conclusions

 In photo-$z$ surveys, galaxies are often subject to catastrophic photo-$z$ errors where the true value of redshift is misestimated by a significant amount.
 The reasons for this are not fully understood, but, like the conventional photo-$z$ error case, the rate and outcome of catastrophic errors depend strongly on the number of photometric filters and their relation to the spectral features that carry principal information about the redshift \citep{Muir2016}.

 We model catastrophic photo-$z$ errors by randomly assigning estimated redshifts for a fraction $x$ of galaxies in the HELP catalogue.
-We do not know the fraction of objects with catastrophic redshift errors for the HELP catalogue.
-For tests, we chose two different fractions of catastrophic photo-$z$ error rates, $x=0.01 \text{ and } 0.1$ which roughly amounts to the lower and upper limits, respectively, of the fraction achieved in current surveys.
+For tests, we chose two different fractions of catastrophic photo-$z$ error rates, $x=0.01 \text{ and } 0.1$ which roughly amounts to the lower and upper limits, respectively, of the fraction achieved in current surveys (see \citeauthor{Xiao2022} \citeyear{Xiao2022}; \citeauthor{Jouvel2017} \citeyear{Jouvel2017}; \citeauthor{Muir2016} \citeyear{Muir2016}).
 We take the range of randomized redshifts to be $z \in [0.01,3.0]$.
 With randomly assigned estimated redshifts for fraction $x$ of galaxies, we compute the redshift distribution and, hence, simulate galaxy over-density maps.
-We then estimate parameters $b$ and $A$ from these simulated maps using theoretical power spectrum computed by assuming redshift distribution without catastrophic errors.
-Fig. \ref{fig:testing_cat_err_plot_sgp_part2} shows contour plots in $A-b$ plane for simulated SGP Part-2 field corresponding to $x=0.01 \text{ and } 0.1$.
+We then estimate parameters $b_{0}$ and $A$ from these simulated maps using theoretical power spectrum computed by assuming redshift distribution without catastrophic errors.
+Fig. \ref{fig:testing_cat_err_plot_sgp_part2} shows contour plots in $(b_{0},A)$ plane for simulated SGP Part-2 field corresponding to $x=0.01 \text{ and } 0.1$.
 We notice that different fractions of catastrophic photo-$z$ errors have no notable effect on the amplitude of cross-correlation $A$ for the HELP catalogue.
 We see a similar trend also for other patches.